-From complete NIST SP 800-53 framework alignment solutions to support with specific requirements such as penetration testing and governance documentation development, Silent Sector's Expertise-Driven Cybersecurity® approach provides customized services for companies looking to align with the enterprise-grade NIST framework.
+From complete NIST SP 800-53 framework alignment solutions to support with specific requirements such as penetration testing and governance documentation development, Silent Sector's Expertise-Driven Cybersecurity® approach provides customized services for companies looking to align with the enterprise-grade NIST security audit.

 Our team will guide you in leveraging the technologies your company currently has so you can save time, costs, and confusion.
 Let us advance your cyber risk management program with effective solutions designed specifically for your organization.